 William Henry Grey was born December 22, 1829 in Washington, D.C.
 His mother was Elizabeth Grey, who was a slave until being granted her freedom by Henry Alexander Wise.
 Wise was a U.S. Congressman from Virginia and there were rumors that William was his son.
-Although Wise never officially recognized him, he followed the Senator everywhere.
-Elizabeth was also the only slave ever to be granted her freedom by Wise, so William was born free.
-Young William would be by Henry Wise when he was on the floor of the U.S. House of Representatives.
-As a young boy, he attended the private school of John F. Cook.
+Although Wise never officially recognized William, he followed him everywhere.
+Elizabeth was also the only slave ever to be granted freedom by Wise, so William was born free.
+He would even be by the side of Henry Wise when he was on the floor of the U.S. House of Representatives.
+As a young boy, William also attended the private school of John F. Cook.
 Later Henry Wise would serve as a Confederate General and become famous as the man who executed John Brown.
 In recent years with advancements in DNA, it has been determined that Henry Wise was indeed the father of William Henry Grey.
 In fact the two sides of the family have actually met and in 2015 were welcomed to the Governor’s mansion in Richmond.
 (Smith, Starita.
 “A Trip to Richmond”)

 In 1867, William Henry Grey was elected as one of four Phillips County delegates to the Arkansas Constitutional Convention of 1868.
 Altogether, there were eight African American delegates at that convention and they supported the Republican platform promoting the rights of freedmen in the state.
 He served on several important committees at the convention and offered one resolution establishing federal aid for the poor and allowing freedmen to homestead government land.
 Also, Grey took to the floor twenty five times to argue measures proposed by the pro-Confederate Democrats against freedmen.